-“Listening is a broad term used to refer to complex affective, cognitive, and behavioral processes.
-Affective processes include the motivation to attend to others; cognitive processes include attending to, understanding, receiving, and interpreting content and relational messages; and behavioral processes include responding with verbal and nonverbal feedback.”
+“Listening is a broad term used to refer to complex affective, cognitive, and behavioural processes.
+Affective processes include the motivation to attend to others; cognitive processes include attending to, understanding, receiving, and interpreting content and relational messages; and behavioural processes include responding with verbal and nonverbal feedback.”

 Yarnle is the digital conversation foundry: we find meaning for people through shaping, enhancing and preserving valuable online narratives.
 It provides the desired shape – the context, the questions, the technology – into which you hear and reflect on your thoughts, memories, hopes, dreams, problems, needs and aspirations.
 We create something unique ‘that would be difficult or uneconomical to make by other methods’.

 Yarnle is a listening service that helps people and organisations identify some problem/needs frames them into a user story and sets up an encounter that triggers the learning response of ‘thinking about thinking’ Built on the idea that ‘I know what I think when I hear myself speak’ a trained interviewer accesses a repository of questions.

 With an emphasis on ‘deep hearing’ the highly relevant questions are used in the production of a video recording and typed transcript of the encounter to assist meta cognitive processes that helps, for example a business identify a problem or opportunity, an individual address a problem or life goal and a charity or not for profit organisation leader do good.